-Today, over half of the copper produced is used in electrical and electronic applications and this leads to a convenient classification of the types of copper into:
+Today, over two thirds of the copper produced is used in electrical and electronic applications and this leads to a convenient classification of the types of copper into:

 - Electrical (high conductivity)

 Wrought high conductivity copper has excellent ductility and, as a result, is available in forms such as wire, tube, extrusions, bar and sheet.

 The main grade of copper used for electrical applications such as building wire, motor windings, cables and busbars is electrolytic tough pitch copper CW004A (was C101) which is at least 99.90% pure and has an electrical conductivity of at least 101% IACS minimum.
 Tough pitch copper contains a small % of oxygen (0.02 to 0.04%) so if the high conductivity copper is to be welded or brazed or used in a reducing atmosphere, then the more expensive oxygen free high conductivity copper CW008A (was C103) may be used.

 Wrought high conductivity coppers (CW004A and CW008A) can only be strengthened and hardened by cold working such as occurs on cold drawing or bending (typically tensile strength 250 N/mm2 with 12% elongation).
 They cannot be strengthened by heat treatment so, if a stronger grade of high conductivity copper is required, then small amounts (less than 1%) of alloying elements such as silver, cadmium, magnesium or tin are used.
 These additions give solid solution hardening and contribute to work hardening when the alloys are cold drawn into wires or tubes or rolled into sheet.
 However, there is a small loss of conductivity.
 These alloys, with 90 to 100% IACS values are typically used for overhead conducting and catenary wires on railway and tram systems to transmit electric current to the electric motors of trains and trams.